 Before your pottery goes into the kiln for a bisque fire, it is referred to as greenware.

 The next step after making your pottery is to decorate it.
-Some kinds of pottery decoration are done on greenware before the bisque fire.
-Other decoration is done after the bisque fire and before the glaze.
+Some kinds of pottery decorations are done on greenware before the bisque fire.
+Other decorations are done after the bisque fire and before the glaze.

 How you choose to decorate your pottery depends on the effect you want to achieve.
 There are many ways to decorate pottery.
 This is a really fun part of the process, and you can experiment with techniques as you learn.

 Here are just a few ways of decorating your pottery:

 - Using underglaze.
 This can be painted, sprayed, stenciled, sponged or silk screen printed onto your pottery.
 It’s really very versatile.